okgrow/react-apollo-helpers/README.md

 * Intuitive mutations:
   - `variables` will default to the arguments specified by your mutation `document`.
 You no longer have to specify them in most cases.
   - optimisticResponse can take a function and allows you to return only the type you are returning (omitting the enclosing type `Mutation`).
   - still compatible with normal react-apollo syntax if you need/prefer it for certain mutations – just specify `props`.
-This will override defaults provided by this module. (see [react-apollo docs](http://dev.apollodata.com/react/) for usage)
+This will override defaults provided by this module.
+Subscriptions currently pass-through unchanged. (see [react-apollo docs](http://dev.apollodata.com/react/) for usage)

 ## Basic Usage